-Many authors are on a budget OR already have a desk they love, so a riser and a few components are a great start.
+Many authors are on a budget or already have a desk they love, so there’s no need to start over from scratch to be more ergonomic.

 Some of these are affiliate links, which help me support the site at no additional cost to you.